-Monica Wood, author of When We Were the Kennedys
+Monica Wood, author of The One-in-a-Million Boy, When We Were the Kennedys, and Ernie’s Ark

 ‘Lewis plunges the reader into the rich interior lives of his characters, including not only Walter and Charley but also Stephen’s grieving girlfriend Sharon, various townspeople who oppose their action, and the visiting young men themselves.
 The result is an extraordinarily compassionate look at race, class, and community.’

 The Land of Cockaigne was an old medieval peasants’ dream of a sensual paradise on earth.